johnslobodan07/js-coding-challenge/README.md

 The deployable solution should be built in a folder named **`dist`** with an entry point file of **`index.html`**.

-Please create components for each part of the page (eg. header, content, footer, etc).
+Please create components for each part of the page (eg. header, content/store, footer, etc).
 Assets are provided in the `assets` folder.

 The pages should also be responsive on desktop, mobile and tablet devices.